January 10, 2021

 Q-2: Will this run on Linux?

-A-2: Yes, unbound-adblock should run on pretty much any Unix-like OS that has Unbound available.
+A-2: Yes, unbound-adblock should run on pretty much any Unix-like OS.

 Additionally, most cron daemons are configured to mail the cron job results/output to the cron job owner.
 If you have your local mail system configured on your machine, you can configure the status reports to be forwarded to your main email account.
 Please check the documentation relevant to your system for more info, as this is beyond the scope of unbound-adblock's instuctions.